-Though Duncan never allowed herself to be filmed while dancing, her legacy continues today through the work of Belilove, Jeanne Bresciani (artistic director of the Isadora Duncan International Institute in New York) and Andrea Mantell-Seidel (artistic director of the Isadora Duncan Dance Ensemble in Miami).
+Though Duncan never allowed herself to be filmed while dancing, her legacy continues today through the work of Belilove, Jeanne Bresciani (artistic director of the Isadora Duncan International Institute in New York City) and Andrea Mantell-Seidel (former artistic director of the Isadora Duncan Dance Ensemble in Miami).
 Duncan’s movement principles can be recognized in the works of Doris Humphrey, José Limón and Mark Morris.

-Jowitt, Deborah.
 “The Search for Motion.”
-Time and the Dancing Image.
-1988.
+Time and the Dancing Image, by Deborah Jowitt (1988)

 Isadora Duncan: Movement from the Soul (Geller and Goldfine, directors), 1990

 Editor’s note: Lori Belilove & The Isadora Duncan Dance Company will be celebrating Duncan’s 145th Birthday with a Salon performance (livestreamed and in-person) on Friday, May 27 at 7pm ET.
 The event will honor the Ukrainian people with proceeds going to True Russia charitable organization co-founded by Mikhail Baryshnikov.
 For more information and to purchase tickets, click here.